Cluedo: Editions

 Parker Brothers and Waddingtons each produced their own unique editions between 1949 and 1992.
 Hasbro purchased both companies in the early 1990s and continued to produce unique editions for each market until 2002/2003 when the current edition of Cluedo/Clue was first released.
 At this time, Hasbro produced a unified product across markets.
 The game was then localised with regional differences in spelling and naming conventions.

 During Cluedo's long history, eight unique Clue editions were published in North America (1949, 1956/1960, 1960/1963, 1972, 1986, 1992, 1996, and 2002), including miniaturised "travel" editions.
 However, only three distinct editions of Cluedo were released in the UK – the longest of which lasted 47 years from its introduction in 1949 until its first successor in 1996.
-The eighth North America and fourth UK editions constitute the current shared game design.
+The eighth North American and fourth UK editions constitute the current shared game design.
 International versions occasionally developed their own unique designs for specific editions, although most drew on the designs and art from either the US or UK editions, and in some cases mixing elements from both, while localising others – specifically suspect portraits.

-In July 2008, Hasbro released a revamped look for Clue in a Reinvention called "Clue: Discover the Secrets".
-This new version of the game offered major changes to the game play and to the characters and their back stories.
+In July 2008, Hasbro released a revamped look for Clue in a reinvention called "Clue: Discover the Secrets".
+This new version of the game offered major changes to the gameplay and to the characters and their backstories.

 In July 2016, Hasbro replaced Mrs. White with a new character, Dr. Orchid, represented by an orchid pink piece.
-In this current standard edition, Mrs. Peacock has a new game opening opportunity as her starting square is one step closer to the billiard room (with 9 steps instead of 10).
-The squared off door to the Conservatory makes the room harder for Rev. Green to reach as an opening move and increases the distance between the Ballroom and the Conservatory (from 4 steps to 5).
+In this current standard edition, Mrs. Peacock has a new game-opening opportunity as her starting square is one step closer to the billiard room (with 9 steps instead of 10).
+The squared-off door to the Conservatory makes the room harder for Rev. Green to reach as an opening move and increases the distance between the Ballroom and the Conservatory (from 4 steps to 5).

+In January 2023, Hasbro released a new edition of the game that included new miniatures and updated art and character backstories.

 While the suspects' appearance and interior design of Dr. Black's/Mr. Boddy's mansion changed with each edition, the weapons underwent relatively minor changes, with the only major redesign occurring in the fourth 1972 US edition, which was adopted by the second 1996 UK edition and remains the standard configuration across all Classic Detective Game versions since.
 The artwork for the previous US editions tended to reflect the current popular style at the time they were released.
 The earlier UK editions were more artistically stylised themes.
 From 1972 on, the US editions presented lush box cover art depicting the six suspects in various candid poses within a room of the mansion.
 The UK would finally adopt this style only in its third release in 2000, prior to which Cluedo boxes depicted basic representations of the contents.
-Such lavish box art illustrations have become a hallmark of the game, since copied for the numerous licensed variants which pay homage to Clue.
+Such lavish box art illustrations have become a hallmark of the game since copied for the numerous licensed variants which pay homage to Clue.